Jymoo/yolo/README.md

  `npm start`

+  ### Go ahead a nd add a product (note that the price field only takes a numeric input)

+## Add a docker file in the backend and frondend

  ## Link mongo do to the app using mongo credentials
  'npm install mongodb'

  'add mongo connection url'
   mongodb+srv://mongo:<password>@cluster0.kj5ejm.mongodb.net/?retryWrites=true&w=majority

- ### Go ahead a nd add a product (note that the price field only takes a numeric input)
+## running Docker compose
+docker-compose up --build